Universal basic income in the United Kingdom: Evaluation and participant outcomes

-Pilots

-The Welsh government established a basic income project in 2022, focused on those leaving care, a group that was identified as one that could benefit from extra financial help.
-"From 1 July 2022, more than 500 people leaving care in Wales will be offered £1600 each month (before tax) for two years to support them as they make the transition to adult life."
-The £20 million pilot is running for three years.
-The figure after tax is £1,280 a month for those aged 18-years-old and over leaving care in Wales.
+Quantitative assessments of overall policy impact and formal economic cost-effectiveness analyses will be published in a fourth annual report in spring 2027 and a final evaluation report later in 2027.
+Long-term participant outcomes will also be tracked via anonymised administrative data linkage in secure research environments such as the SAIL Databank.

+Professional perspectives

+Evaluations capturing the perspectives of local authority social workers, personal advisors, and team managers revealed mixed professional views.
+Practitioners most frequently described the scheme as an “opportunity”.
+However, many expressed concerns regarding the lack of behavioural conditions, potential financial exploitation by third parties, and the long-term sustainability of recipient outcomes after payments ended.

 Critics

 There are also several critics on both the right and left of British politics.
 The former Conservative MP Nick Boles said in 2017 that talk of a universal basic income as a response to the rise of robots is "dangerous nonsense".
 The main argument against basic income for the Conservatives, he said, should be that it is morally wrong.
 In his online book "Square Deal" he writes: "Mankind is hard-wired to work.
 We gain satisfaction from it.
 It gives us a sense of identity, purpose and belonging ... we should not be trying to create a world in which most people do not feel the need to work."

 Ian Goldin, Professor of Globalisation and Development at the University of Oxford, has written against UBI claiming it "will lead to higher inequality and poverty" and "undermine social cohesion."
 Various pressure groups and think tanks share such suspicions.
 A report by DPAC (Disabled People Against Cuts) consider that "the need to finance universal basic income payments could lead to even more pressure to save money by restricting eligibility [for welfare payments for the disabled] than under the current system.
 The New Economics Foundation concluded that "UBI is an individualistic, monetary intervention that undermines social solidarity and fails to tackle the underlying causes of poverty, unemployment and inequality", it instead favours a guaranteed minimum income and a "National Energy Guarantee" (NEG).